manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 ## Introduction

 This lab explains how to install Oracle Enterprise Manager on a VM running Linux.
-It covers installation steps for EM 13.5 RU 22 shiphome and for 2021 image.
+It covers installation steps for EM 13.5 RU shiphome and for the 2021 image.
 It also contains postinstallation checks, steps to remove EM, and some troubleshooting scenarios and tips.

 ## EM installation